Keeping Your Child Safe on the Internet

 As we are sure you are aware, children are very computer literate.
 They find it very easy to use the latest technologies whether it is the latest mobile phone or the Internet.
 The modern communications revolution has made it easier to stay in contact with friends and family from all over the world at any time of the day or night.

-We manage safe use of technologies that are used in school; all children are routinely asked to sign an acceptable use policy for the use of the Internet in school hours as part of our whole school Internet policy.
+We manage safe use of technologies that are used in school; all children are routinely asked to sign an acceptable use agreement for the use of the Internet in school hours as part of our whole school online safety policy.

-Specific technologies that are becoming more commonly used for communication by children outside of schools hours include email, instant messaging, chat rooms, mobile-camera phones, websites/blogs managed by children and social networking sites (such as “Facebook” or “Twitter”).
+Specific technologies that are becoming more commonly used for communication by children outside of school hours include email, instant messaging, chat rooms, mobile camera phones, websites/blogs managed by children, and social networking sites (such as Facebook or X).
 The majority of use of these devices is safe and has the potential to greatly enrich the lives of children.
-However, you need to be aware that a child’s safety maybe compromised when people, nearly always strangers, of malicious intent use the Internet to make contact with a child.
+However, you need to be aware that a child’s safety may be compromised when people, nearly always strangers, of malicious intent use the Internet to make contact with a child.

-Try these Childnet conversation starters to get the conversation going.
-A top tip is to always start on a positive note by discussing what your child enjoys doing online.
+Try these Safer Internet conversation starters to get the conversation going.
+A top tip is to always start on a positive note by discussing what your child enjoys doing online:

 To keep your child safe: